 This blog post is a summary of our interview with WanderOnwards founder Vanessa Wachmeister during the Adventure Calls 2021 Global Relocation Conference.

-interview here, or listen to the podcast here.
+Watch the interview here, or listen to the podcast here.

 One of the biggest myths about moving abroad is this idea that you have to be rich to move abroad.
 Or have massive savings.
 Or a big job.